A Working Definition of Illumination Meditation

 Meditation is defined as a focusing of awareness, confining the attention to a single thing, bringing the mind to a state of tranquility and clarity.
 There are many kinds of meditation developed all over the world for various purposes.
-This article will focus primarily on the science surrounding what may suitably be called Illumination meditation, which includes any active or passive method of uniting the mind to its naturally whole and undivided state of being.
-This kind of meditation may be found in Jewish mysticism, Christian prayer and other systems, but is expressed in its purest form in a Japanese Zen Buddhist practice known as shikantaza, or “just sitting.”
+In this article we will focus primarily on the science surrounding what may suitably be called Illumination meditation.

 The Buddha’s moral and ethical guidelines are simply guideposts that have been discovered for a stable lifestyle of personal well-being and an ethical social life within a community.
 The two main Buddhist traditions, Theravada and Mahayana, are monastic lifestyles, but each is supported by a lay community and teaches meditation such as it is said the Buddha practiced.
 Today, many people of various religious and nonreligious backgrounds enjoy the benefit of Buddhist or Buddhist-inspired secular meditation.